 Location and Pricing

-This SSRS training is 70% hands-on, 30% lecture, with the longest lecture segments lasting for 10 minutes.
+This SharePoint 2010 Power End User training class is 70% hands-on, 30% lecture, with the longest lecture segments lasting 20 minutes.

 Software Needed on Each Student PC